ho1yman/docker-firefox/README.md

   2. Via password database.

 Containers environment variables can be used to quickly and easily configure a single user.
-Username and pasword are defined via the following environment
+Username and password are defined via the following environment
 variables:
   - `WEB_AUTHENTICATION_USERNAME`
   - `WEB_AUTHENTICATION_PASSWORD`